 So each week I’d tell myself I “should” get to meal planning but always put it off.
 I did such a poor job that I’d run back to the grocery store all week long.
 You see, even though I’m a dietitian I never learned how to cook for a family.
 Not only was I lacking confidence, I felt like I just wasn’t born with the gift of cooking.

-Welcome to part I of Raise Healthy Eaters’ Meal Planning Series.
+Welcome to Part 1 of my Meal Planning Series.
 Before digging into the mechanics of meal planning, take time to consider what may be holding you back from feeding your family the way you want to.

 Whatever it is, dig a little deeper to see if time is really a red flag for something else.
 Maybe you don’t feel confident preparing meals for your family.
 Or maybe you’re less than thrilled with the way your dinners turn out.
 And if it is because of your busy schedule, stay tuned because this series will give you plenty of ideas on how to make meals happen without taking a lot of time out of your day.